zbyju/obsidian/1. Fleeting notes/Prazdniny/React/Complete intro to react.md

 	2. Another element (using React.createElement again to add another element inside)
 	3. A function that returns an element
 		1. This is called a component
+The last 2 arguments are optional

+We can instead use JSX which is a nicer syntax that on uses createElement automatically for us.